All investor lists > Family offices

 • Will actually pick up the phone and make a deal

-Doing that research manually is brutal.
+Doing that research manually can be brutal.
 That’s where platforms like OpenVC and our family office directory come in.

-How to Find the Right Family Offices on OpenVC
+How to Find the Investors with OpenVC's Family Office Directory

 Most family office directories are either paywalled, outdated, or a mess of irrelevant contacts.
 OpenVC gives you a faster way to cut through the noise!